 After several years working on the provider side of HIM she transitioned to sales and product development, working for several software and vendor companies, including Medicus Systems, the Medstat Group, and her current employer, 3M Health Information Systems (3M HIS)—where she’s been the senior director of industry relations for almost five years.
 She’s been with 3M for 15 years, in roles including product marketing manager, product line manager, and business manager–medical necessity and compliance.

 The switch from working for a provider to working on the vendor side didn’t faze Chenoweth.
 While working full-time, she earned her MBA from DePaul University, which helped her understand both sides of the industry.
 In one of her jobs, she was hired to run and grow the Midwest office of a California-based HIM company expanding nationwide.
-Here she was responsible for prevention and loss management, customer support, marketing, operations, and sales.
+Here she had full responsibility for profit and loss management, customer support, marketing, operations, and sales.

 Tall Order for New Board Chair